semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 cd /opt/semaphore/agent
 ```

-<b>2.
-Download the agent:</b>
+**2. Download the agent:**

 ```
 curl -L https://github.com/semaphoreci/agent/releases/download/v2.0.11/agent_Linux_x86_64.tar.gz -o agent.tar.gz
 tar -xf agent.tar.gz
 ```

-<b>3.
-Install the agent:</b>
+**3. Install the agent:**

 ```
 sudo ./install.sh
 ```

-The script asks for your Semaphore organization, the [agent type registration token][agent tokens] and the Linux user used to run the service and does the following:
+The script asks for your Semaphore organization name, the [agent type registration token][agent tokens] and the Linux user used to run the service and does the following:

-- downloads and installs the Semaphore toolbox
+- downloads and installs the [Semaphore toolbox][toolbox]
 - creates a systemd service for the agent
 - creates an initial `config.yaml` file in the installation directory for you to manage the [agent configuration][agent-configuration]